miquelcanalesteve/LLM4Onto/code/src/data_preparation/quality_metrics/README.md

 - A folder containing ontology files in Turtle (`.ttl`) format.

 #### **Output:**
-- A new directory (`selected_ontologies`) containing high-quality ontology files.
+- A root directory (`selected_ontologies`) that contains another directory with the same name (`selected_ontologies/selected_ontologies`), where the selected ontology files are stored.

 #### **Process:**
 1. Loads ontology metrics from the Excel file.
 2. Filters ontologies with a Quality Score above the defined threshold.
-3. Copies selected `.ttl` files from the original dataset folder to `selected_ontologies`.
+3. Copies selected `.ttl` files from the original dataset folder into `selected_ontologies/selected_ontologies`.

+#### **Why is the directory structure duplicated?**
+The script is designed to create a root folder (`selected_ontologies`) that contains another folder of the same name (`selected_ontologies/selected_ontologies`).
+This structure is intentional because the tokenizer script is configured to receive a path pointing to a directory, inside which it expects to find another folder containing the actual ontology files.
+This ensures compatibility with the tokenizer's expected input format and avoids the need for additional path adjustments.

 ---